molevol-ub/Belisarius_xambeui/README.md

 - The mitochondrial genome assembly and annotation for the *B. xambeui* scorpion is [included](https://github.com/molevol-ub/Belisarius_xambeui/tree/main/Mitochondrial_genome).

 ### Voucher
 - Deposited at the Centre de Recursos de Biodiversitat Animal of the Universitat de Barcelona.
-Codes: *Pending*.
+Codes: MZB2026-0200 and MZB2026-0201.

 ## Citation